What is cheap in Poland?

 Keeping with the public transport theme, Polish rail travel is a most pleasurable experience.
 Crucially, there are bargains to be had if you buy PKP Intercity tickets online and take the time to search PKP Intercity’s Promobilet search engine.

-I would be tempted by the first option – the Express Intercity Premium (EIP) train which is part of the ‘New Pendolino‘ family.
+I would be tempted by second first option – the Express Intercity Premium (EIP) train which is part of the ‘New Pendolino‘ family.
 Extremely modern and comfortable, EIP trains serve the cities of Gdynia, Gdańsk, Katowice, Warsaw, Wroclaw and Kraków and run up to 200 km/h on Poland’s rails.
 When it comes to special offers on Pendolino trains, PKP Intercity has five levels of promotional fees, from Super Promo right down to Promo 15 (tickets which are 15% cheaper).
-If you time it right, you could grab a Super Promo ticket on the Gdańsk-Warsaw route for 49 zł.
+If you time it right, you could grab a second-class Super Promo ticket on the Gdańsk-Warsaw route for 49 zł.

 PKP also has a special travel offer for groups of two to six people.
 Called Taniej z Bliskimi (‘Save together’), you can reduce travel costs with this offer by at least 30%.
 However, the promotion is only valid on TLK and IC trains which are not as fast, comfortable and modern as EIC and EIP trains.